ewhal/pomf-todo/README.md

 - Write one test?
 - Replace JSHint with ESLint
 - Fix the remaining ESLint errors (`airbnb/legacy`)
-  - Go back and fix the JSCS errors in `refactor-cheesesteak` branch
 - Rewrite CSV response code to use `array()`
 - Remove unused `delid`/file expiration code